ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reference/index.md

  - [Overview](/column-interface/): Key information for working with columns.

-Reference pages lists all column configurations and Column attributes, methods and events:
+Reference pages list all column configurations and Column attributes, methods and events:
-  - [Options Reference](/column-properties/): Properties and callbacks use to configure a column.
+  - [Options Reference](/column-properties/): Properties and callbacks used to configure a column.
   - [Column Reference](/column-object/): Attributes and methods available on Columns.
   - [Events Reference](/column-events/): Events fired by Columns.

 ## Rows

-Rows reference section overviews how to interact with instantiated rows displayed within the grid.
+The rows reference section covers the ways to interact with instantiated rows displayed within the grid.

  - [Overview](/row-interface): Key information for working with rows.